SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/sparkfun_dosimeter_type5/README.md

 The Type 5 Pocket Geiger Radiation Sensor from Radiation Watch is a highly sensitive radiation sensor designed for the embedded systems market.
 It is capable of detecting Gamma and Beta radiation.
 The sensor has a simple pulsed output that can be used with any microcontroller.
 It is beneficial for detecting the levels of ionizing radiation, used as a medical equipment, and as personal dosimeters.
 By combining this sensor with Silicon Labs wireless technology, it is possible to send the collected information to a data center or trigger a remote protection system.

+> [!NOTE]
-**Note:** These small Geiger sensors feature a measurement range of 0.05uSv/h to 10mSv/h at 0.01cpm to 300Kcpm with a required measurement time of two minutes.
+> These small Geiger sensors feature a measurement range of 0.05uSv/h to 10mSv/h at 0.01cpm to 300Kcpm with a required measurement time of two minutes.

 ## Hardware Required ##